Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Detailed Conversion of Population Programs

-\paragraph*{Restarts.} A restart changes registers arbitrarily and then continues execution at the beginning.
+\parag{Restarts} A restart changes registers arbitrarily and then continues execution at the beginning.
 We first transform the population program so that it does the first part by itself, as sketched in Figure~\ref{fig:convert-restart}.
-Afterwards, a restart is simply $\IP:=1$.
+Afterwards, the remaining restart instruction (e.g.\ Line 7 in Figure~\ref{fig:convert-restart}) is converted to $\IP:=1$.
 (One could reset the register map by executing $\Virt{x}:=x$ for $x\in Q$, but this is not necessary as it is always a permutation.)

-To summarise the above, we end up with the following proposition.
+To summarise, we end up with the following statement.

-\begin{proposition} Let $k\in\N$.
-If a population program deciding $\varphi$ with size $\lambda$ exists, then there is a population machine deciding $\varphi$ with size $\O(\lambda)$. \end{proposition} \begin{proof} Recall that the size of a population program is $\lambda=n+L+S$, where $n$ is the number of registers, $L$ the number of instructions, and $S$ the swap-size.
+\begin{restatable}{proposition}{prohightolow} Let $k\in\N$.
+If a population program deciding $\varphi$ with size $\lambda$ exists, then there is a population machine deciding $\varphi$ with size $\O(\lambda)$. \end{restatable} \begin{proof} Recall that the size of a population program is $\lambda=n+L+S$, where $n$ is the number of registers, $L$ the number of instructions, and $S$ the swap-size.

 Our conversion has exactly $n$ registers.
 We create a pointer for each register and each procedure, so the number of pointers is $\O(n+L)$.
 As the pointer domains of the procedure pointers correspond to the call-sites of the respective procedures, the total size of these domains is $\O(L)$.
 The total size of the domains of the register pointers corresponds to the swap-size, so it is $\O(S)$.
 The domains of the three special pointers $\OF,\CF$ and $\IP$ have size $\O(L)$.